skillhat-webdev-instructor/using-generic-objects/README.md

 ## How to Use

-Simple Clone this repository and open up the using-generic-objects folder in visual code.
+Simply `git clone` this repository to a local working folder and open up the using-generic-objects folder in visual code.
 From there, open up both the index.html and main.js to explore.

 ## About Arrays